 Where to find fossil fish is a common question for fossil enthusiasts and rockhounds alike.
-Some people like to rockhound on a beach picking up really pretty shells, stones and beach glass.
+Some people like to rockhound on a sand, even pink sand beach picking up really pretty shells, agatized coral and sea glass.
+Others prefer inland water like Lake Michigan beaches.
 Some like to hike in the mountains and pick up strange and unusual rocks.
 Then there are some that like to go fishing… with a hammer and chisel.

 Where to Find Fossil Fish - Dig Sites